euwbah/musescore-xen-tuner/README.md

 Each element of `degreesSymbols` is a list of `SymbolCode`s containing the symbols composed together to represent one degree in the accidental chain (in the order of which the user declared)

 The accidental degree of the chain represented by `degrees[n]` and `tunings[n]` is equal to `n - centralIdx`.

+`symbolsUsed` is used to determine what symbols are used in this accidental chain.
+It's not really necessary in this implementation (yet), but is provided as a lookup just in case.

 #### `Ligature`